 Detailed Salmonella and EHEC population change on tissues of sprouts and seedlings developed from individual seed types is shown in Figure 1.
 In general, cell populations of Salmonella and EHEC on tissues of fenugreek sprouts and lettuce seedlings increased as germination time increased (Fig. 1).
 The mean Salmonella population on alfalfa sprouts increased to ca. 3.7 log CFU/0.01 g on day 5 of germination and then decreased gradually (Fig. 1a).
 A significant increase in the mean population of Salmonella on tomato seedlings did not occur until day 7 of the germination process.
 The mean EHEC population recovered from tissues of alfalfa sprouts was stable after a significant growth on the first day of germination (Fig. 1b).
 A significant increase in EHEC population on tomato seedlings was observed from day 5 to day 7 and remained relatively stable thereafter.

-Salmonella and EHEC on individual tissue sections of each sprout and seedling
+Mean population of Salmonella and EHEC on individual tissue sections of each sprout and seedling

 The average cell populations of all four Salmonella or EHEC strains from different tissue sections of each type of sprout and seedling over the 9-day germination period are shown in Tables 3 and 4, respectively.
 Pregerminated seeds of all vegetable types had the lowest mean populations of Salmonella (Table 3).
 Salmonella counts from fenugreek seed coats were significantly higher (P < 0.05) than those from other fenugreek tissues.
 The average Salmonella populations from fenugreek seed coat–cotyledon, cotyledon, and root samples were statistically similar (P > 0.05), but they were significantly higher than the cell population from the stem samples.
 A similar trend was found on lettuce tissues, except that similar populations of Salmonella were found on seed coat–cotyledon, cotyledon, root, and stem tissues.
 Similar Salmonella populations were also associated with all alfalfa tissue samples.
 Tomato seed coat–cotyledon tissues had significantly lower Salmonella population than other tomato tissues.